rodmonic/DragonWoodAI/README.md

 There are mutliple different techniques within reinforcement learning, for this specific problem I investigated the below two:

 - [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
-A reinforcement learning technique where multiple runs of the game would produce a table with the best action for every possible move a player can make.
+A reinforcement learning technique where multiple runs of the game produce a table with the best action for every possible move a player can make.

 - [Neuroevolution of augmenting topologies (NEAT)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
 A genetic algorithm where a neural network is varied over time to find the best performing architecture.

-####

 #### Q-Learning

-Q-learning is a branch of Reinforcement learning where an agent, learns by iterating over the possible actions multiple times to which actions lead to the best outcomes.
-It does this through the generation and iterative update of what's known as a Q-Learning Table.
+Q-learning is a branch of Reinforcement learning where the agent learns by iterating over the possible actions multiple times to learn which actions lead to the best outcomes.
+It does this through the generation and iterative update of what's known as the Q-Learning Table.

-The Q-Learning Table is a $N \times M$ matrix Q with:
+The Q-Learning Table is a $N \times M$ matrix $Q$ with:

 - $N$ being the number of possible states
 - $M$ being the number of possible actions